Chapter Forty One III

 “Send the children out first, two at a time, then the women.
 The sooner you get it done, the sooner you can breathe real air.”

 Two girls appear, followed by the others in twos.
 When the adult women start slowly coming out, coughing and disoriented, I grab them, Nikko pulls their wrists behind their backs, slips on nylon ties and secures them.
 When they are seated, she slips ties around their ankles, they aren’t going anywhere.

 The teenage boy stumbles out coughing and gagging, his fight is over.
 Nikko ties his wrists together with picture wire.
 When he starts to complain, she sticks a ball of yarn in his mouth and tapes it shut.
 Then she ties his ankles, tight.

 There are mostly young girls of varied nationalities, scared and crying.
+All white, not an equal opportunity abuse family.
 I herd them to a separate room.
-Janah talks to them, calms them down while Nikko goes outside to tie up the still unconscious men and make sure the dogs are out of it.
+Janah talks softly, calms them down while Nikko goes outside to tie up the still unconscious men and make sure the dogs are out of it.
 As insurance, she ties them with a stretch of nylon rope she got from the bike, one end to the porch rail, the other through their collars.
 The men are wired at the wrist and ankles, then duct taped a half dozen loops over the wire.
 Janah stays with the first group.
 I put the grown women in one bedroom, girls who appear to be under 16 in the other.
 I wash their faces with wet cloths and sit them around on the floor.
 Janah will talk with them while Nikko and I deal with the other house.